 She obtained her PhD in computational structural biology from University of Cambridge and the Medical Research Council Laboratories of Molecular Biology under the supervision of Dr Cyrus Chothia, where she worked on understanding the structural basis for immune recognition.
 Subsequently, she became a Howard Hughes postdoctoral fellow at the laboratories of Professor Barry Honig in Columbia University, New York, where she focused on structure analysis, prediction and modeling for the purpose of understanding the basis of ligand-receptor interactions.

-Upon completion of her postdoctoral, Dr Al-Lazikani joined a London-based Biotechnology company, Inpharmatica, where she led a team to development of Chemogenomics databases and tools to aid target prioritisation and drug discovery.
+Upon completion of her postdoctoral, Dr Al-Lazikani joined a London-based Biotechnology company, Inpharmatica, where she led a team to develop Chemogenomics databases and tools to aid target prioritisation and drug discovery.
 These are now available to the community via a Wellcome strategic award through the ChEMBL resources at the European Bioinformatics Institute (EBI).

 Passionate about the application of Big Data and machine learning to fight cancer, Dr Al-Lazikani is now leading the Knowledge Hub Big Data initiative to capture and analyse big clinical and preclinical data to enable data-driven adaptive therapy.
-She was appointed Head of Data Science at the ICR to help deliver the joint ICR and Royal Marsden NHS Foundation Trust research strategy.
+She was appointed Head of Data Science at the ICR to help deliver the joint ICR and The Royal Marsden NHS Foundation Trust research strategy.